ifo1/ValidEarth/README.md

 By default, the code treats all the values as SI inputs, the unit for chemical compounds is wt.%, and the Mg# is in mol.%; that behaviour can be controlled using the command line options.

+The code also allows specific tags for distinct domains.
+They should appear as the last entry for each data row; an auxilliary word "Type" can be used to mark this column.
+Currently the code recongnises the following keywords:
+- soil: for all the layers representing soils
+- regolith: for all the unconsolidated sediments such as sands, gravels and so on
+- sediments: consolidated sediments like sandstone, limestone, and so on
+- crustupper: the upper layer of crystalline crust
+- crustmiddle: the middle layer of crystalline crust
+- crustlower: the lower layer of crystalline crust
+- Moho: an alternative keyword with the same meaning as crustlower
+- mantlelitho: the lithospheric mantle
+- LAB: an alternative keyword with the same meaning as mantlelitho
+- mantleupper: the sublithospheric mantle above the 410 discontinuity
+- 410km: the actual depth of 410 km discontinuity, an alternative to mantleupper
+- mantlemtz: the mantle transition zone
+- 670km: an alternative keyword with the same meaning as mantlemtz
+- mantlelower: lower mantle

+Notice: these keywords might be used for every specific row, or only for the last one in the depth profile.
+Only one entry for each domain is allowed.

 All lines starting with #, /, % and ! are treated as comments and ignored.

+# Profile Validation

+The code checks whether the properties submitted for each layer fall within the properties of corresponding layers.
+If the input file (or reference model file) has no layers provided, or if there are multiple datapoints within this layer, the comparison is performed according to the depth value.

+For each depth value of the input file, a corresponding parameter value is estimated using linear interpolation.
+If the depth value is above the uppermost reference value or it is below the lowermost available value, two first (last) points of the reference profile are used to interpolate the value.

 # Available Options